 Science, Technology, and Society

-OverviewThe interrelation of scientific and technological systems with social and political life has become perhaps the most pressing concern of modern society.
+The interrelation of scientific and technological systems with social and political life has become perhaps the most pressing concern of modern society.
 Science, Technology, and Society (STS) provides a rigorous approach to this area in conjunction with a primary discipline in the social sciences, arts, literature, or the natural sciences.
 Developing from its foundation in the history and philosophy of science, STS acts as a bridge between the social studies disciplines and natural sciences.
-It complements the focus of the Experimental Humanities (EH) program on media in literature and the arts.
+It also complements the focus of the Experimental Humanities (EH) concentration on media in literature and the arts.

-RequirementsTo moderate, students in STS must take two courses in the Division of Science, Mathematics, and Computing (not including Science History and Philosophy courses cross-listed with STS) and two core STS courses.
+To moderate, students in STS must take two courses in the Division of Science, Mathematics, and Computing (not including Science History and Philosophy courses cross-listed with STS) and two core STS courses.
 The student’s plan for a sequence of courses at Moderation is of particular importance in such established fields of interest within STS as the “History and Philosophy of Science” and “Nonfiction Science Education and Documentation.”
-In these cases, students would be required to complete particular key courses in the program (see website for details).
+In these cases, students are required to complete particular key courses in the program (see website for details).
 Reading competence in a foreign language or further science, mathematics, or computing course work is strongly recommended.

-To graduate, students must take one two-course sequence in a basic science (AP science courses may count toward this requirement); two additional courses in the Science, Mathematics, and Computing Division; two elective STS crosslisted courses, one outside the student’s home division; and a methodology course (usually in policy analysis or statistics).
+To graduate, students must take one two-course sequence in a basic science (AP science courses may count toward this requirement); two additional courses in the Science, Mathematics, and Computing Division; two elective STS cross-listed courses, one outside the student’s home division; and a methodology course (usually in policy analysis or statistics).
 They must also complete a Senior Project informed by themes relating to the social role of science and technology.
 A Senior Project in biology and STS, for instance, might look at a particular biological problem of epidemiology along with the economic, political, or public health dimension of disease prevention surrounding that disease.

-CoursesCore courses include: History 161, The History of Technology and Economics in the Modern Period; Science History and Philosophy 222, The History of Science before Newton; Science History and Philosophy 223, Physical Science after Newton.
+Core courses include: Art History 252, The History of the Experiment; History 161, The History of Technology and Economics in the Modern Period; Science History and Philosophy 222, The History of Science before Newton; and Science History and Philosophy 223, Physical Science after Newton.